 2. What does a person's karma mean – the imprint of personal deeds

 Each of us lives as if writing an invisible book daily.
-Blank pages on which our thoughts, intentions, and deeds are imprinted.
+White pages on which our thoughts, intentions, and deeds are imprinted.
 This book is personal karma – the energetic imprint of each person's life, the soul's secret journal.
 In it, there are no erased pages or forgotten chapters; every gesture remains inscribed, every choice gains value.

 The question "What is my karma?" does not have an instant answer.
 It is rather an invitation to deep introspection .
 You cannot find out from a quick test or a rushed prediction, but from careful observation of your own life.
 What experiences stubbornly repeat?
-What challenges constantly appear as if trying to get your attention?
-What lessons is life trying to teach you through the people and situations that follow?
+What challenges constantly arise, as if trying to get your attention?
+What lessons is life trying to teach you through the people and situations that occur?

 A gesture of forgiveness can dissolve years of resentment.
 A choice made out of love can heal old wounds.
 A decision to live authentically can break karmic chains that seemed impossible to overcome.